-Custom measurements can be created in each of the SR785's measurement groups using the math menu.
+Create your own measurement in each of the SR785's measurement groups using the math menu.
 Enter any equation involving rms averaged, vector averaged or unaveraged time or frequency data, stored files, constants, or a rich array of supplied operations including arithmetic functions, FFT, inverse FFT, j ω , d/d ω , exp, ln x and many others.
-All of the averaging modes are available as user math operands.
+Because all the averaging modes are available as user math operands, non-repeatable runout measurements, for example, which are used in analyzing disk drives, can be performed in a single pass by entering the equation MAG(RMS<F1>)-MAG(VEC<F1>).
 Unlike many other analyzers, the SR785's measurement rate is virtually unaffected when user math is selected.
 For instance, the function exp(ln(conj(FFT2/FFT1))) can be calculated with a 100 kHz real-time bandwidth.